brimdata/zed/docs/language/README.md

 * _[Searches](search-syntax/README.md)_ that isolate subsets of your data,
 * _[Operators](operators/README.md)_ that transform or filter records,
 * _[Expressions](expressions/README.md)_ for invoking functions or performing math and string processing on values,
-* _[Aggregate Functions](aggregate-functions/README.md)_ that carry out running computations based on the values of fields in successive events, and,
+* _[Aggregate Functions](aggregate-functions/README.md)_ that carry out running computations based on the values of fields in successive events, and
 * _[Grouping](grouping/README.md)_ techniques to partition data based on field values.

 To build effective queries, it is also important to become familiar with the